DANTA-HOJA/ADL2022_Final_Warmup/Multigen/README.md

             pip install torch-scatter -f https://data.pyg.org/whl/torch-1.10.1+cu111.html

-# How to train aNLG
+# How to prepare Pre-trained aNLG

 1. Download [OTTers_dataset](https://github.com/karinseve/OTTers) or just use backup `[OTTers_0517dl] dataset/` in this repo, and copy its sub folder `data/in_domain` and `data/out_of_domain` to `Multigen/data/`（already done in this repo）.